 What remained from our ocean ice tower, was a beautiful representation of the ocean.
 We had our own little touch pool!
 I laid out a tray, tongs and a magnifying glass so we could look at, examine, feel and even smell our beach finds!
 Add some beach books and explore!

-FIZZY BAKING SODA AND OCEAN SCIENCE PLAY
+FIZZY OCEAN SCIENCE EXPERIMENT

-I can’t wait to get to the beach this year and talk even more about what we have learned!
+I can’t wait to get back to the beach again this year and talk even more about what we have learned!
 We plan to take a hands on discovery cruise out of Woods Hole this year, a whale watch, and of course lots of walks on the beach.

-Summer time is a wonderful opportunity for ocean science activities.
+Summertime is a wonderful opportunity for ocean science activities.
 No trip to the beach planned?
 Shells from the craft store, natural colored sand, and seaweed from the specialty food store will do the trick!